 - Ask the students periodically if they can hear and see everything.
 Make changes to your volume and visual aids as necessary.

-- Move around the room, and use natural gestures.
+- If possible, move around the room, and use natural gestures.
 This movement is especially important for engaging large classes.
 Changes help to refocus students’ attention, but remember to move with purpose so you avoid distracting your students.

 - Interact with your students to create positive rapport with them.
 Arrive at class early so that you can welcome students.
 Address them by name as much as possible, and plan to stay after class to chat with students and answer their questions.

 - Use visual aids to stimulate and focus students’ attention.
-Multimedia aids using sound, colour, and/or animations have an even greater power to attract and maintain students’ attention, particularly in large classes where the impersonal situation makes students feel less involved.
+Multimedia aids using sound, colour, and/or animations can help to attract and maintain students’ attention, particularly in large classes where the impersonal situation makes students feel less involved.
 Visual aids should be a support for, not the focus of, your lecture.
 They also should not replace your personal interaction with the students.

-- Make each visual count.
+- Follow the guidelines on good slide design.
 If you are using overheads or PowerPoint, aim for twelve to twenty slides for a fifty-minute lecture.
 Be conscious of speeding through the slides and/or overloading students with content—common problems with these types of media.
+See Designing Visual Aids.

 - Consider creating visual aids during the lecture.
 Solving problems, showing processes, or building models in real time is often clearer for students than seeing completed work.
 You can also create visuals to reflect the outcomes of interactive exercises, thereby validating the students’ input.
 The act of writing also helps you to pace the lecture appropriately.

 - Write down key words and names.
-Students will try to write down everything they see.
+Many students try to write down everything they see.
 If information does not need to be copied down, mention that to the students, or consider whether it is important enough to include in the first place.
 Consider providing handouts that give an outline of the lecture material for students to annotate.

 - If you show a video in class, ensure that captions are turned on.
 Doing so helps all students.